Logo Futurismo

 Álvaro Palácios | Delicious harvested grapes, the origin of the famous and tasty wines of Pico.
 Tasting the delicious wines is one of the most satisfying things to do in Pico.

-Álvaro Palácios | Delicious harvested grapes, the origin of the famous and tasty wines of Pico.
+Álvaro Palácios | Delicious harvested grapes, the origin of the famous and tasty wines of Pico

-Pico island is famous for its delicious wines and unique vineyards landscapes.
+Pico Island is renowned for its delicious wines and unique vineyard landscapes.
 The volcanic soil of the island is rich in nutrients, providing special liquors and table wines.
+The peculiar landscapes are small squares of vines with basalt stone walls around them to protect them from the wind.

 The proximity to the ocean and the salty breeze gives the grapes a specific taste, typical of the island.

+Did you know that wine is produced on Pico island since the 15th century?
 The landscape protected by UNESCO stretches from Madalena 15 km into the north coast and 15 km into the south coast.

 It is amazing to stroll around surrounded by those one-of-a-kind vineyards and meet local people harvesting them.
 But even more amazing is to have a wine tasting of the different wine varieties that exist on the island.